Analysis | Once again, Trump appears to evade a legal trap

 To some extent, this is a reflection of his association with a business named after himself.
-To some extent it’s also a reflection of his approach to that business: being willing to use legal threats as a tool to get what he wanted and often gambling that he could weather or settle legal claims brought against him.
+To some extent, it’s also a reflection of his approach to that business: being willing to use legal threats as a tool to get what he wanted and often gambling that he could weather or settle legal claims brought against him.

 In other words, Trump is unusually experienced at leveraging the legal system.
 That’s no doubt useful now, when he faces some of the most significant legal threats of his life.
 But his track record also involves no small amount of luck — and that, too, appears at this point to be regularly coming into play.

-On Wednesday afternoon, we learned that the prosecutors with the Manhattan District Attorney’s Office who were leading the investigation into the Trump Organization had resigned their positions.
+On Wednesday afternoon, we learned that the prosecutors with the Manhattan District Attorney’s Office who were leading the investigation into the Trump Organization had resigned from their positions.
 This appears to be downstream from skepticism expressed by the new head of that office, Alvin Bragg, who was elected last November and assumed the position in January.
-Those resignations don’t mean that the probe is dead, but they certainly suggest that the investigation might want to make sure its will is in order.
+Those resignations don’t mean the probe is dead, but they certainly suggest that the investigation might want to make sure its will is in order.

-The Manhattan investigation was also moving forward in coordination with an investigation at the state level, helmed by Attorney General Letitia James.
-When a Trump Organization accountant, Allen Weisselberg, was indicted last year, James and then-Manhattan district attorney Cy Vance marched proudly into the courtroom in front of a phalanx of cameras.
+The Manhattan investigation was also moving forward in coordination with an investigation at the state level, helmed by Attorney General Letitia James (D).
+When a Trump Organization accountant, Allen Weisselberg, was indicted last year, James and then-Manhattan District Attorney Cy Vance marched proudly into the courtroom in front of a phalanx of cameras.
 Vance is gone, apparently kneecapping New York County’s involvement in the effort, but it’s not clear that the state probe will follow the same trajectory.
 In fact, last week, a judge ordered that Trump be deposed as part of the state’s investigation.

 It’s useful to review the recent history of some investigations into and lawsuits facing Trump.